cs3157-borowski/guides/homework_workflow.md

 ### Acknowledgements

-This guide was written by Amit Aharoni, January 2026
+This guide was written by Amit Aharoni, February 2026